-It might seem strange to apply old ideas to a field that’s constantly developing, but if anything, management is something that takes many different forms, methods, and approaches.
-And since every employee, even those on the same team, is different, managers need to be able to appeal to their varying natures; what works for one person may not work for someone else.
+It might seem strange to apply old ideas to a field that’s constantly developing.
+But if anything, management is something that takes many different forms, methods, and approaches.
+And since each employee, even those on the same team, is different, managers have to appeal to their varying natures.
+After all, what works for one person may not work for someone else.

 As a result, many modern workplaces combine several different management theories to get the best from their employees – providing real, actionable ways to achieve organisational goals, boost productivity and motivate teams.

 Even the hardest working humans aren’t built like machines.
-They have certain characteristics and attributes that make them inefficient in certain areas.
-Management theories, in all their different guises and disciplines, use frameworks and guidelines so that employees can work in the most efficient and effective ways.
+We all have certain characteristics and attributes that make us inefficient in certain areas.
+Management theories, in all their different guises and disciplines, use frameworks and guidelines that can help employees get around these shortcomings, so they can work in the most efficient and effective ways.

 Who created scientific theory?

 American inventor and mechanical engineer, Frederick W. Taylor, often called the father of scientific management.

 Aiming to make work more efficient, Taylor created four principles to his theory as follows:

 – Each task should be studied to determine the most efficient way of doing the task, disrupting traditional work processes

 – Workers should be matched to jobs that align with both their abilities and motivation